Deterministic Patterns for Multiple Access with Latency and Reliability Guarantees: Access Patterns: Random vs. Deterministic

-Another property of the Steiner system is that its structure guarantees that the number of overlapping users in any given slot is at most $D=\frac{\binom{M-1}{t-1}}{\binom{K-1}{t-1}}$, i.e. there are exactly $D$ access patterns which include a certain slot, so even in the worst case scenario when all of them are active there are at most $D$ mutually interfering users.
-As we will elaborate later on, this is an important feature, as it allows to dedicate just the right amount of resources for the pilot sequences and ensure that no pilot collisions occur.
+Thus in the worst case, when all $D$ access patterns which include a certain slot are active, there are $D$ mutually interfering users in a slot.
+As elaborated later, this is an important feature, as it allows to dedicate the right amount of resources for pilot sequences to ensure that no pilot collisions occur.

-Analogously to the Random selection, we have the following results for the Steiner system. \begin{lemma} With devices employing access patterns from a Steiner system $S(t,K,M)$, the probability that an arbitrary user has $K'$ out of $K$ collision-free slots is
+Analogously to the random selection, we have the following results for the Steiner system. \begin{proposition} When a random set of $U$ out of $C$ devices employ distinct access patterns from a $S(t,K,M)$ Steiner system, the probability that an arbitrary user has $K'$ out of $K$ collision-free slots is